six0four/ceng254/README.md

     </body>
 </html>
 ```
-6. This content will be part of Friday's quiz.
+6. For Friday's quiz you will be expected to hand write the URL to your working JSP page.